judiesaleh/Programming-for-Modern-Machine-Learning/README.md

 This notebook contains the data exploration of the dataset.
 The dataset is presorted by the labels.
 We use 2 different partititions of the 250.000 image dataset:

+#### 1. 'Small' dataset with 9.050 images
-  #### 1. We take the first 50.000 images with the highest area ratio, meaning the license plates take up the most space in the image.
+  We take the first 50.000 images with the highest area ratio, meaning the license plates take up the most space in the image.
 Then we apply 3 additional thresholds to sort out more images.
 We apply a max. `tilt_degree_deviation = 10`, `brightness_threshold = 70`, `blurriness_threshold = 100`.
 This way we assue that the image quality of the dataset is good.

    - about 9.050 images in total ( 7.250 for training, 900 for validation, 900 for testing)

+  #### 2. 'Big' dataset 37.000 images
-  #### 2. We take the first 100.000 images with the highest area ratio.
+  We take the first 100.000 images with the highest area ratio.
 Then we apply 3 additional thresholds to sort out more images.
 We apply a max. `tilt_degree_deviation = 10`, `brightness_threshold = 50`, `blurriness_threshold = 50`.
 This way we assue that the image quality of the dataset is still good, but we have a larger dataset.

    - about 37.000 images in total ( 29.600 for training, 3.700 for validation, 3.700 for testing)